jonathantsang/jonathantsang.github.io2/blog/learning/tau7.md

 What I think is integral to the success of an undergrad software developer trying to gain experience is job hunting early, often, and continuing to grow at each step.
 It is much easier to find a full-time job with internship experience as opposed to having no experience.
 Even small internships can help you tremendously since it builds credibility for a prospective hire.

+Even if the first job you have isn't coding related you can use it to work on the next experience you have.
+Each step you slowly build up what you have and hopefully move in the right direction.

 ### What are my options?

 Here is an assortment of options I thought of if you truly are interested in doing CS.